According to most data privacy laws, personal information is any information that can be used to identify a person.

 For example, a list of middle names alone means nothing, but those same names paired with first and last names are an example of personal information.

-Many numbers mark people as individuals, from Social Security numbers to customer identification numbers.
-Anything that identifies you as an individual is part of your personal information.
+Many identification (ID) numbers mark people as individuals, from Social Security numbers to customer IDs.

 - Account numbers